Acts 3

 “For if the willingness is there, the what you give is acceptable according to what your have, not according to what you don’t have.”
 (2 Corinthians 8:12)

-It would have been easy to see what others were giving and reach a conclusion about the state of their heart.
-Only a dollar?
-I doubt THEY are righteous and generous.
 This is a good reminder not to compare people and make assumptions about whether or not someone is walking in faith based on marquee events like healing.
 We don’t know what measure of faith God has given to others; we don’t have insight into how they are tending the seeds of faith God has planted.

 Someone who looks like they are crushing it might be squandering an immense gift they have been given.
 Someone who looks like they are struggling might be tending their mustard seed of faith with great care.

-It also might be the place that a different kind of sign and wonder is taking place that others don’t see.
+It also might be the case that a different kind of sign and wonder is taking place that others don’t see.
 A transformed heart, a healed soul, a new ability to love, a first step into repentance or forgiveness, freedom from greed or lust.
 All of this is indeed a wonder.
 It’s all a sign that faith is making us whole.
 (Mark 5:34)

-I wonder sometimes if part of what makes faith hard to understand is that we assume it to be grand and showy and outwardly observable, when it is often quiet and ordinary and transformative in ways not so easily seen?
+I wonder sometimes if part of what makes faith hard to understand is that we assume it to be grand and showy and outwardly observable, when it is often quiet and ordinary and transformative in ways not so easily seen.

 * * * * *